 Fashion exhibition using plant waste from King’s garden to go on display

-The collection of 24 garments and accessories are part of an ongoing collaboration between designer duo Vin + Omi and Charles
+The collection of 26 garments and accessories is part of an ongoing collaboration between designer duo Vin + Omi and Charles.

 A range of unique outfits created with plant waste taken from the King’s gardens are set to go on display at Sandringham House.

-The collection of 24 garments and accessories are part of an ongoing collaboration between designer duo Vin + Omi and Charles after they bonded over their shared passion for sustainability when they met in 2018.
+The collection of 26 garments and accessories is part of an ongoing collaboration between designer duo Vin + Omi and Charles after they bonded over their shared passion for sustainability when they met in 2018.

-The exhibition, titled Royal Garden Waste To Fashion’s Future, will be held from March 23 to October 11 in The Great Hall at Sandringham in Norfolk.
+The exhibition, titled Royal Garden Waste To Fashion’s Future, will be held from March 23 to October 11 in the Ballroom at Sandringham in Norfolk.

 The collection includes Vin + Omi’s initial experiments using butterbur, an invasive Asian bog-loving plant that grows beside the lakes at Sandringham.